explosion/thinc/website/docs/usage-config.md

 function.
 If a section contains a key beginning with `@`, it will be interpreted as the name of a function registry – e.g. `@optimizers` refers to a function registered in the `optimizers` registry.
-The value will be interpreted as the name to look up, and the rest of the block will be passed into the function as arguments.
+The value will be interpreted as the name to look up and the rest of the block will be passed into the function as arguments.
 Here's a simple example:

 <grid>